 - Styrofoam – This type of hot food packaging is made from a type of polystyrene foam which is good for insulation, keeping the hot food fresher and warmer for longer.
-However this type of packaging does not tend to be visually appealing and can look quite inexpensive.
-Styrofoam is also not commonly recycled which means its the least environmentally friendly types of packaging.
+However, this type of packaging does not tend to be visually appealing and can look quite inexpensive.
+Styrofoam is also not commonly recycled which means it’s the least environmentally friendly type of packaging.

-- Foil/aluminium – Aluminum foil is good for packaging hot food such as burritos, wraps and grilled sandwiches because its heat inductive which means it holds heat well.
-It’s also good for protecting against contaminants, is relatively cheap to buy and is 100% recyclable, making it one of the easiest materials to reprocess.
+- Foil/aluminum – Aluminum foil is good for packaging hot food such as burritos, wraps, and grilled sandwiches because its heat inductive which means it holds heat well.
+It’s also good for protecting against contaminants, is relatively cheap to buy, and is 100% recyclable, making it one of the easiest materials to reprocess.

 - How To Start A Ghost Kitchen From Home

 - How To Cook Food In Large Quantities

 - What Insurance Do I Need To Delivery Food In The UK?

 When you cook food in a commercial setting there is always the risk of cross-contamination, whereby bacteria can transfer from other types of food and equipment to the food you are packaging and delivering to your customers.